-The maps included in this document conceptually represent the planned build-out to reach the unserved households in eligible census blocks across the 19 communities4 listed in the Project Summary, and as defined by the CPUC.
-This project has three infrastructure components - "Countywide Backbone", "Last-Mile Distribution System," and "Fiber to the Home (FTTH) Drops".
-It is important to note the engineering criteria have changed from Project 1 to Projects 2 and 3.
-Whereas, in Project 1 the underground infrastructure fiber was split between Last-Mile and FTTH, Projects 2 and 3 now include all mileage/footages for all underground fiber and conduit infrastructure in the combined Countywide Backbone and Last-Mile Distribution System.
-Projects 2 and 3 criteria clearly separate the infrastructure fiber and conduit from drops and electronics/Cabinets.
+The maps included in this document conceptually represent the planned build-out to reach the: Redwood Valley/Potter Valley, Potter Valley, Redwood Valley/Ukiah, Potter Valley/Ukiah, Ukiah/Orr Springs, Pinoleville Rancheria, Talmage, Ukiah unserved households in eligible census blocks, as defined by the CPUC.
+This project has three infrastructure components- "Countywide Backbone", "Last-Mile Distribution System, and "Fiber to the Home (FTTH) Drops."
+It is important to note the engineering criteria from Project 1 to Project 3 has changed.
+Whereas, in Project 1 the underground infrastructure was split between last-mile and FTTH, Project 3 now includes all mileage/footages for all underground fiber and conduit infrastructure in the combined Countywide Backbone and Last-Mile Distribution System.
+Project 3 criteria clearly separates infrastructure from drops and electronics/Cabinets.

-Countywide Backbone and Last Mile: The foundation of the Mendocino County Broadband Infrastructure is the Countywide Backbone and Last-Mile Distribution Systems for all three projects.
-Map 1 depicts the entire Countywide Backbone that will have 648 route miles.
-386 route miles are part of Project 2.
-The backbone for Project 2 is shown in BLUE.
+Countywide Backbone and Last Mile: The foundation of the Mendocino County Broadband Infrastructure is the Countywide Backbone and Last-Mile Distribution System for all three projects.
+Map 1 depicts the entire Countywide Backbone that will have 648 route miles, 156 route miles are part of Project 3.
+The Project #3 portion of this build is shown in BLACK.

-Last-Mile Distribution System: for Project 2 provides high-speed Internet, delivered over fiber optic cable to 2716 unserved households in the 19 communities and surrounding areas.
-It is 500 route miles.
-As shown in RED on Map 2, the underground fiber routes are being deployed across the 19 communities creating a seamless backbone and last-mile distribution system.
-Map 2 also shows the locations of the eight (8) huts and one (1) electronic cabinet.
+The Last-Mile Distribution System for Project 3 provides high-speed Internet, delivered over 201 miles of fiber optic cable to 1,927 unserved households in the five (5) communities and surrounding areas, as shown in RED on Map 2.
+The underground fiber routes are being deployed across the five areas creating a seamless infrastructure, Last-Mile Distribution System.
+Map 2 also shows the locations of the eight (8) cabinets.

-Fiber to The Home (FTTH) Drops: The average 400-foot drop between the distribution infrastructure and each of the 2716 unserved households adds another 206 route miles.
-Table 4 below depicts each of the 19 communities, the number of CASF unserved households, the connection to an active or passive cabinet or hut, and relationship to network host electronics.
-Map 3 shows the approximate locations of the unserved households.
+Fiber to The Home (FTTH) Drops: The average 400 foot drop between the distribution infrastructure and each of the 1,927 unserved households adds another 146 route miles.